devmannic/scrypto_statictypes/README.md

 This provides a way to explicitly name any resource.
 It can be used for anything that can go in a `Bucket` or `Vault`.
 This includes badges and NFTs.

 That's just the beginning....
+You can also replace:

+`ResourceDef` -> `ResourceOf<MYTOKEN>`

+`BucketRef` -> `BucketRefOf<MYTOKEN>`

-You can also use `ResourceOf` instead of `ResourceDef` and `BucketRefOf` instead of `BucketRef`.
-With runtime checks enabled, you get a more convenient and safe API for checks that used to be done with `#[auth(some_resource_def)]`.
-You can use `ResourceOf<MY_AUTH>` and `BucketRefOf<MY_AUTH>`.
-As a bonus the `BucketRefOf` type will automatically drop the reference to it's bucket exactly when needed removing boilerplate and keeping the code correct.
+And with runtime checks enabled, you get a more convenient and safe API for checks that used to be done with `#[auth(some_resource_def)]`.
+You can use one or more `BucketRefOf` arguments to limit access without manual checks against `some_resource_def`.
+Simply change the type of `some_resource_def` to `ResourceOf<SOMETHING>` in the Component struct.
+Or if you already have a `VaultOf<SOMETHING>` no new `ResourceOf` is needed.

+To let the compiler help as much as possible the `BucketRefOf` type will automatically drop the reference to its bucket when it goes out of scope.
+This works correctly when returning `BucketRefOf`s or calling other functions/methods.
+Never worry about explicitly calling `bucketref.drop()`.

-You can replace function/method argument and return types, local variables, fields in structs (including the main component storage struct) etc,
+These new types are usable everywhere: replace function/method argument and return types, local variables, fields in structs (including the main component storage struct).
+Everything just works.

-It's also on the TODO list to add ABI support so that `import!(...)` can have these same explicit types listed so the generated stub functions are created with these new types too.

-You can add typing gradually to your blueprint, or start at the beginning.
-Simply use `.into()` for type checked conversions to any of the supported types, and `.unwrap()` to convert back to the dynamic (standard Scrypto) types.
+For converting existing blueprints just add typing gradually and follow the compiler warnings as a way to audit the code and reach a more secure implementation.
+At the "boundaries" where these static types need to be converted, simply use `.into()` for type checked conversions into any of these new types, and `.unwrap()` to convert back to the old, dynamic (standard Scrypto) types.

 ## Documentation: